Delaware Water Gap: Appalachian Trail

 Running from Springer Mountain, Georgia to Mt.
 Katahdin in Baxter State Park, Maine, the Appalachian Trail enters the Delaware Water Gap at the Delaware River on the Route 80 Bridge.
 It goes to Sunfish Pond, and continues northeast to Stokes State Forest.
 The trail crosses Route 206 and continues along the ridgeline of the Kittatinny Mountains to High Point State Park, eventually entering New York.
 Of the 2,174 mi of trail, 28 mi are within the Delaware Water Gap National Recreation Area.

 Additional trails also traverse through the area.

 Rock climbing

 The gap is a popular place to rock-climb in New Jersey.
 The climbs are 150 to 300 ft.
 Most climbing is done on the New Jersey side due to easier access.
 There are about one hundred climbs on the New Jersey side.
 Climbs range from 5.1 to 5.14 on the Yosemite Decimal System scale.
-Climbers follow the gray dot trail along Route 80, then passing the large rock face on Route 80.
-They then go up the path to the route they choose.
+Climbers follow the gray dot trail along Route 80, then pass the large rock face, then go up the path to the route they choose.

-In recent years, the Pennsylvania side has been closed to climbing during the nesting season for peregrine falcons; this has resulted in overgrowth of trails and climbing routes, providing an experience closer to the natural state than is found at more popular climbing destinations.
+Beginning in 2010, the Pennsylvania side has been periodically closed to climbing during the nesting season for the endangered peregrine falcons.